correia55/PollMeBot/README.md

 Available *settings* for the poll include:
 * -m - each user may vote in multiple options;
 * -o - each option displays only the number of votes;
-* -n - users can vote in new options.
+* -n - users can vote in new options;
+* -y - confirm the creation of the poll.
+This is necessary when there's a poll with the same id or the poll limit has been reached for that server.

 **Note:** the number of active polls per server is limited to 5.
 Creating a new poll when 5 other polls are already created will result in the deactivation of the oldest poll.
 To prevent this, close inactive polls manually (check **Close Poll** or **Remove Poll**).